Azal-Amer/QuantumInfection/README.md

 Update for today, is that the effect classes don't have direct modifying perms, you need to use setters and getters.
 Right now, I want to find a way to display the information about the board on the side in the main context, so I'm using a large-scope variable of `boardInfo`.
 Next time, make it so that there's a hover and a clicked info, then remove it from the bottom.
 Also, add some more styling to the gate palate.
 Then add the control gates, with fixed quantities.
+### Oct 16th
+Goal for today, is to implement multi-controlled gates, and design their visuals.
+Additionally, it would be great if I could start wiring into the python code for Ayden to build a test environment with.
+- Will eventually need to make an error/alert asset which sticks at the top, and is an inherited setter or getter Probably for the best that I design it as a visual first, though.
+To do that, the active-gate needs to stay the active gate for a moment, and I need to allow for multi-controlled properties.

+**Gameplan**
+- Go through code, and refactor logic to be compatible with multiple controlled gates
+	- Should be compatible with two gates being applied at once.
+Added a `numQubits` property to the gates, so now it stays active for as long as that is true.
+	- I think I should set activeGate itself to be a new instance.
+That way logic might be easier
+		- Just did this, now need to refactor the information display code.
+That way the spaces can have a list of gate objects, and the display code puts the real string
+- Potentially refactor the gate object to also work with multiple inputs.
+	- Write logic, so that the gate operation holds information regarding the link .In that case, while we push the object to an array, it should be the same object.
+(This is native in JS)

 ## Python Notes